 City's Corrective Action Authority.
 In the event the Owner fails to adequately maintain the Stormwater Facilities in good working condition acceptable to the City, the City may correct a violation of the design standards or maintenance needs by performing all necessary work to place the facility in proper working condition.
-Prior to commencing work the City shall have complied with Section 5 and given Owner a second notice to cure or correct within 15 days served according to the delivery methods described in Section 5 addition to and not in lieu of any and all equitable remedies available to the City as provided by law for Owner's failure to remedy deficiencies or any other failure to perform under the terms and conditions of this Agreement.
+Prior to commencing work the City shall have complied with Section 5 and given Owner a second notice to cure or correct within 15 days served according to the delivery methods described in Section 5.
+It is expressly understood and agreed that the City is under no obligation to maintain or repair the Stormwater Facilities, and in no event shall this Agreement be construed to impose any such obligation on the City.
+The actions described in this Section are in addition to and not in lieu of any and all equitable remedies available to the City as provided by law for Owner's failure to remedy deficiencies or any other failure to perform under the terms and conditions of this Agreement.